Christ Came to Save Sinners:

 Several later historical events also occurred that have influenced the present world.

 In Noah’s time, man was extremely wicked (Genesis 6:5–6).
-As a result, God decided to destroy man and land-dwelling animals with a global flood except for a remnant (Genesis 6–9).
+As a result, God decided to destroy man and land-dwelling animals with a global flood, except for a remnant (Genesis 6–9).
 Noah found grace (unmerited favor) from God and had a right and close relationship with Him (Genesis 6:8–9).
-God told Noah to build the Ark, a big seaworthy vessel, to rescue Noah and his family and God’s chosen number of each land-dwelling animal from the Flood (Genesis 6:13–7:16).
+God told Noah to build the Ark, a big seaworthy vessel, to rescue Noah and his family and God’s chosen number of each land-dwelling animal from the Flood, and Noah obeyed God (Genesis 6:13–7:16).
 Noah’s family consisted of him and his wife and his three sons and their wives (eight people).

 The Flood began 120 years after God first declared judgment (Genesis 6:3, 7; 7:11).
-The Floodwaters rose and covered the entire earth, which included the mountains at that time (Genesis 7:17–20).
+The Floodwaters rose and covered the entire earth, including the pre-Flood mountains (Genesis 7:17–20).
 Outside the Ark, every person and land-dwelling animal died (Genesis 7:21–23).
 Noah and those with him lived in the Ark for slightly over one year (Genesis 7–8).

 After the Flood, God told Noah and his sons to have children and spread over the earth (Genesis 9:1).
-Noah’s three sons started repopulating the earth by having children (Genesis 10).
+Noah’s three sons obeyed God and had children to start repopulating the earth (Genesis 10).
 Eventually, man, who shared one language, migrated to a plain and dwelt there (Genesis 11:1–2).
-He also decided to build a city and a tower to make a name for himself and stay together in one place (Genesis 11:3–4).
+He also decided to build a city and a tower to make a name for himself and remain together in one location (Genesis 11:3–4).
 God’s command to spread over the earth was disobeyed.

 What is God like?